 Practitioners are encouraged to be familiar with – and comply with – all jurisdictional laws and regulations when providing digital therapy services to clients.
 Many states do not permit therapists to practice across jurisdictional and international borders; it is, therefore, important to be aware of what is accepted and legal practice in your jurisdiction.

 Technology is not perfect, and the risk of technical challenges is very real when introducing a digital approach like video therapy.
 There are, however, some actions that can be taken to ensure that video therapy sessions run as professionally and smoothly as possible.

 Ensure you have a reliable, high-speed internet connection.
 In anticipation of fluctuating bandwidth speeds, choose software that can run on very low bandwidth if possible.

-You will require a dependable, well-maintained laptop, desktop, or mobile device – a backup mode of communication is also recommended if your primary device crashes.
+You will require a dependable, well-maintained laptop, desktop, or mobile device (see mobile therapy) – a backup mode of communication is also recommended if your primary device crashes.

 Test all audio and video equipment before therapy sessions; this will troubleshoot any potential problems such as inadequate audio quality.

 Confidentiality is the cornerstone of ethical and effective therapy; thus practitioners should understand the potential threats to privacy when using technology.
 Technology has the potential to keep client records more secure than conventional systems; however, without awareness of Internet protocols and utilization of encryption solutions, online therapists may inadvertently increase the risk of divulging sensitive information (Grohol, 1999).